Adult Antiretroviral Guidelines

 Capsid Inhibitor

-LEN (SQ and PO)↑ MVC possibleNo dose adjustment needed.
+LEN (S Q and PO)↑ MVC possibleNo dose adjustment needed.

 INSTIs